Jimmie Selph: Biography

 Selph's first release was in 1947 on the Majestic Records label.
 He was a member of Curley Williams' band, with whom he recorded several albums.
 He also appeared with Dottie Dillard.
 On the Coin label he released titles including "Tom Catin' Around" (1956).
 He was also a drummer for Hank Thompson and a singer with Milton Estes and the Musical Millers.
 Selph also recorded on Bullet Records, including "Dream Castles Shared With You" and "Time's A-Wasting, Little Darling".
 Selph's vocal releases included "That's Why I Worry" and "Say You'll Be Mine".
 He appeared on and toured with The Grand Ole Opry beginning in the mid-1940s.

 In 1955, he was a member of the house band on ABC-TV's Ozark Jubilee (originally known as the Crossroads Boys) with Grady Martin, Bob Moore and Bud Isaccs before he returned to Nashville, Tennessee.
 As a Nashville and Hollywood session musician, he backed Red Foley, Don Gibson, Webb Pierce, Ray Price, Molly O'Day and The Browns.

+Selph is often confused in discographies with Texas swing and rockabilly singer Jimmy "Dean" Self, whose career was active around the same time as Selph's.